Skip to main content

 tip

-Step 7: Summary and Validation
+Step 7: Summary and validation

-The summary displays all configured parameters:
+The summary displays all configured settings:

 • General information (name, CPU, RAM)

-• Selected template
+• Selected model

 • Cloud Init (if configured)